GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 test the validity of the developed model.

 It is recommended to initially select the riskiest aspects of the system for the modeling and implementation.
-It is also often advised that modelling should be performed with the vision of the future evolution of the system, which may help to detect potential sources of variation, for which a good domain knowledge may be necessary.
+It is also often advised that modeling should be performed with the vision of the future evolution of the system, which may help to detect potential sources of variation, for which good domain knowledge may be necessary.

 Many excellent books are written on this topic.
 Please, check the recommended literature below.

 ### Software Design

-At this point authors usually insert an image of a craftsman with a chisel and explain how it is important to give variables consistent and obvious names, write literary-inspired comments, perform regular refactorings and so on.
-These aspects are important, nevertheless, but there is a couple more of them, without which any system will never become successful.
+At this point authors usually insert an image of a craftsman with a chisel and explain how it is important to give variables consistent and obvious names, write literary-inspired comments, perform regular refactorings, and so on.
+These aspects are important, nevertheless, but there are a couple more of them, without which any system will never become successful.

-At the level of design we have its basic elements at our full disposal: functions, methods, classes, packages, and modules.
-At this particular level the art is to arrange them in such a way, that will prevent the rot of the system under the pressure of the omnipresent second law of thermodynamics that strives to turin the system into an intangible mess.
+At the level of design, we have its basic elements at our full disposal: functions, methods, classes, packages, and modules.
+At this particular level, the art is to arrange them in such a way, that will prevent the rot of the system under the pressure of the omnipresent second law of thermodynamics that strives to turn the system into an intangible mess.
 Because system complexity tends to always increase, we also should tame it by skilfully introducing several levels of abstraction in a such way, that the developed system will remain comprehensible at each level.
 And the most important point, abstracting things away should make the possible changes easy.
 Several design principles discussed below, accompanied by a set of well-established design patterns, will help us with this task.
-The sad truth is that these aspects of design still remain more art than science and require profound knowledge of the practice of pattern application for any success.
+The sad truth is that these aspects of design still remain more art than science and require a profound knowledge of the practice of pattern application for any success.

 ### Domain-Driven Design

-The approach of [domain driven design](https://en.wikipedia.org/wiki/Domain-driven_design) puts the value of domain logic at the first place and has idiosyncratic way of arranging domain objects.
+The approach of [domain-driven design](https://en.wikipedia.org/wiki/Domain-driven_design) puts the value of domain logic in the first place and has an idiosyncratic way of arranging domain objects.
 Folks in this camp have a whole special jargon for what other people call: a jargon, a model, a package, a subsystem, an entity, an object, a persistence framework, and so on.
 In the DDD paradigm, you say that ubiquitous language defines a domain, which is separated into bounded contexts that are comprised of aggregates, which consist of entities and value objects stored in repositories,